Choosing a College: 3 Key Affordability Questions to Ask

 - Need-based aid is frequently awarded in the form of student loans and work-study.

-If you don’t qualify for need-based aid, focus on schools that will award merit money.
-Typically referred to as “non-need merit” scholarships.
+If you don’t qualify for need-based aid, focus on schools that will award merit money–typically referred to as “non-need merit” scholarships.
 In general, colleges who provide competitive merit scholarships award them to students in the top 25% of their applicants.
-Visit a website like Collegedata.com, find the college you are interested in, and check out their middle 50% range for test scores and GPA.
-If your student’s test score and GPA is above the top number in that range, they have a better chance of receiving money.
-For most schools you can also find the “average non-need merit” scholarship awarded on either Collegedata.com or Collegeboard.org.
+Visit a website like College Navigator, find the college you are interested in, and check out their middle 50% range for test scores.
+If your student’s test score is above the top number in that range, they have a better chance of receiving money.

 Some schools provide merit money automatically for certain GPAs and test scores.
 We like to call them “grid scholarship” schools because they will present their awards in a grid on their website.
 They want you to know about the money available to you so they make it very clear.
 Miami University has a good example on their website.